reaby/remoteconsole/README.md

 ## Debugger
 1. copy and load "apache/debug.js" to your phonegap/html/whatever project
 2. Change all "localhost" to point your socket servers url at debug.js and index.html
-3. add line: <script src="debug.js" />
+3. add line: `<script src="debug.js" />`
 4. enjoy remote debugger

 ## Note
-if for some reasons console.log("string"), doesn't work, ie. the method doesn't get overwritten, use log("string") to send log to remote part.
+if for some reasons console.log("something"), doesn't work, ie. the method doesn't get overwritten, use log("something") to send log to remote part.